MusicVisualizationUMass/TeamNameGenerator/README.md

     sudo pip3 install numpy             # Numpy has to be installed seperately sudo setup.py install               # Run the install script

 You should be good (hopefully).
-However, if for whatever reason this _doesn't_ work (and you don't feel like fiddling) you can run this on a [sanitized install of Lubuntu](http://benkushigian.com/musicvisualizer/virtualbox-snapshots/MV-LinuxInstaller-ReadyToRun.tar.gz) through Virtual Box.
-Note that the credentials are `user/password`.
+Additionally there is a setup script `setup.sh` that does a lot of the legwork for you (in fact, a simple call to `setup.sh` should be everything you need on an Ubuntu installation).
+However, if for whatever reason this _doesn't_ work (and you don't feel like fiddling) you can run this on a
+[sanitized install of Lubuntu](http://benkushigian.com/musicvisualizer/virtualbox-snapshots/MV-LinuxInstaller-ReadyToRun.tar.gz) through Virtual Box.
+The install has credentials are `user/password` and in-depth notes on installing and running are included on launch.
+Also worth mentioning is that the virtual box has a disk size of 16GB and currently we are writing temp files to `/tmp/` and not releasing them; on a small hard drive like this we can easily run out of room.
+This _is_ a bug and an issue has been registered but as of now it is not fixed.

 ## Running
 There are two ways to run MV; the first is through a command line interface, and